-- Bolt down the system to a concrete slab using the 3/4" mounting holes provided in the skid.
-The size of the concrete slab is recommended to exceed the NJEX System skid length and width dimensions by 12".
-Recommended mounting bolt/stud sizes are either 11/16" or 5/ 8" for securing the skid to the slab. - Connect a ground wire from one of the grounding lugs located on the skid to a properly installed ground rod located adjacent to the skid.

-Resistance to ground must be less than 1 Ohm.
+- Bolt the system to the concrete slab using the 19.5mm mounting holes provided in the skid.
+Recommended mounting bolt/stud sizes are either 17.46mm or 15.88mm. - 4.
+Connect a ground wire from one of the grounding lugs located on the skid to a properly installed ground rod located adjacent to the skid.
+(Resistance to ground must be less than 1 ohm).